 The medical device market is highly competitive.
 We compete with many medical device companies globally in connection with our current products and products under development.
 We face intense competition from numerous pharmaceutical and biotechnology companies in the therapeutics area, as well as competition from academic institutions, government agencies and research institutions.
 Abbott Laboratories, Boston Scientific Corporation, Medtronic, Cordis Corporation and Terumo Medical Corporation produce a polytetrafluoroethylene mesh-covered stent and a double layer metal stent, respectively As we develop and seek regulatory approval in the United States and Europe for our new TCAR neuroprotection system SwitchGuard and continue to seek greater market share for CGuard, we expect to compete with Silk Road Medical in the total carotid artery revascularization market that comprises CAS, TCAR and CEA.
 Most of our current and potential competitors, including but not limited to those listed above, have, and will continue to have, substantially greater financial, technological, research and development, regulatory and clinical, manufacturing, marketing and sales, distribution and personnel resources than we do.
 There can be no assurance that we will have sufficient resources to successfully commercialize our products, if and when they are approved for sale.
 The worldwide market for stent products is characterized by intensive development efforts and rapidly advancing technology.
 For example, during the second quarter of 2022 we ceased sales of our MGuard Prime EPS following a phase out period due to a shift in industry preferences.
 Our future success will depend largely upon our ability to anticipate and keep pace with those developments and advances.
-Current or future competitors, our related product sales and licensing revenue would decrease.
-This would have a material adverse effect on our business, financial condition and results of operations.
+Current or future competitors could develop alternative technologies, products or materials that are more effective, easier to use or more economical than what we or any potential licensee develop.
+If our technologies or products become obsolete or uncompetitive, our relate